zopefoundation/grokcore.chameleon/src/grokcore/chameleon/README.rst

       <h1>Menu</h1>
       <ol>
         <li>Deepfried breaded veal cutlets</li>
+        <li>Variants: ['raw', 'bloody']</li>
       </ol>
     </body>
     </html>

+Unhashable types might be used as message ids: They do not break, but do not get translated either.

     >>> # What's for food today in Germany?
     >>> # We need to monkey patch the language settings for this test.